Discover is easy to learn as well, all you need to know are a few simple terms:

 - a derived value, computed based on the values of other fields in a single row

-Measure - A measure is a field that uses an aggregate function, such as COUNT, SUM, AVG, MIN, or MAX.
+A field that uses an aggregate function, such as COUNT, SUM, AVG, MIN, or MAX.
 Any field computed based on the values of other measure values is also a measure.
 Measures can be used to filter grouped values.

-Look - a saved report built in an Explore that can be retrieved by name and shared with other people in the organization.
+A Look is a saved report built in an Explore that can be retrieved by name and shared with other people in the organization.
 Looks can also be added to Dashboards.